kerbunker/kerbunker.github.io/README.md

     * Images become the same sizes and are no longer in line to help enable small screen use
     * Contact links stack in a column instead of overlapping in a row

+#### Challenges to work on

+Through this challenge, I had to overcome many obstacle.
+Most of the obstacles were regarding spacing.
+I thought I fixed an issue and then suddenly broke 3 more elements that were previously working.
+Flexbox proved very helpful for spacing the work links properly even when the page size was changed, but it seemed to cause problems for other parts of the page.
+These spacing problems and the use of flexbox will certainly be things I will want to practice to become more accustomed to them.

 ### Links

 * Github repository: [kerbunker/kerbunker.github.io](https://github.com/kerbunker/kerbunker.github.io)